 Able to evaluate the quality of nursing research when applying research in clinical practice to improve health outcomes.
 A reflective and critical thinker.

 Skilled in identifying and capturing opportunities for continued professional development.

 Knows the principles of good management and able to bring broad and multiple perspectives to leadership tasks.

-A masters opens up new prospective career paths.
-Anything beyond ordinary jobs for registered nurses may become available to you with an advanced degree.
-Here are examples of specialist and high-level roles that a master's degree may support or enable.
+The degree opens up new prospective career paths.
+Anything beyond ordinary jobs for registered nurses may become available to you with an advanced qualification.
+Here are examples of specialist and high-level roles that postgraduate study may support or enable.